mdanya31/yoga-pose-classification/README.md

 # Yoga Pose Classification System

-Інтелектуальна система для розпізнавання та класифікації йога-асан у відеопотоці з використанням згорткової нейронної мережі
+An intelligent system for recognizing and classifying yoga asanas in a video stream using a convolutional neural network.

-## Функціонал
+## Functionality
-- Завантаження відео
+- Video upload
-- Аналіз відеопотоку
+- Video stream analysis
-- Класифікація йога-асан
+- Yoga pose classification
-- Порівняння з планом тренування
+- Comparison with a training plan
-- Збереження історії тренувань
+- Saving training history